Brown v. Board litigants, family mark anniversary as Biden decries ongoing school inequality

 Biden will make remarks Friday at the National Museum of African American History and Culture in Washington.
 On Sunday, he will deliver the commencement address at Morehouse College in Atlanta, a historically Black men’s college.

 The post Brown v.
-Board litigants, family mark anniversary as Biden decries ongoing school inequality appeared first on West Virginia Watch.
+Board litigants, family mark anniversary as Biden decries ongoing school inequality appeared first on Kansas Reflector.